Create a Survey in less than 60 seconds!

-Turn NPS Passives into Promoters: Top 5 Ways in 2023
+How to Turn NPS Passives into Promoters: Top 5 Ways to Checkout in 2024

 You’ve probably come across the term NPS passives before.
 But it hasn’t meant much to you until now.
-You’ve been more focused on leveraging your promoters and detractors to grow your business.
+You’ve focused on leveraging your promoters and detractors to grow your business.

-But what about your passive customers that make up a significant portion of your customer base?
+But what about your passive customers, who comprise a significant portion of your customer base?

 Most businesses often neglect this group of people.
 One main reason is you do not include passive customers while calculating the NPS score.
-And since they’re focused on the score itself, it’s easy to ignore this customer segment.
+And since they’re focused on the score, it’s easy to ignore this customer segment.

 This would be a sadly lost opportunity at a time when retaining customers is far more important than acquiring new customers.

-In this article, we’ll explain who passive customers are, the NPS scoring system, why it’s critical to focus on this group of customers and the different ways to turn your passive customers into promoters.
+In this article, we’ll explain who passive customers are, the NPS scoring system, why focusing on this group of customers is critical, and the different ways to turn passive customers into promoters.
 Ready?
 Let’s dive in.

 Who are NPS Passives?